Effective Guest Blogging

 I know you are probably busy and won’t have time to write about it, so I’m going to make you an offer you can’t refuse. 😉 How about I write it for you?
 Don’t worry, I’m a great blogger and have had my posts featured on [insert previous guest post URL #1] and [insert previous guest post URL #2].

 Let me know if you are interested!
 I already know your blogging style, plus I understand what your readers love… as I am one. 😉

 Once you send this email wait for a few days as people tend to be busy and take their time to reply back to emails.
 Hopefully, you will get some positive replies from these blog owners.

-When you do get some response start writing an excellent insightful, helpful article.
-Once you are done, review and double check and send it to the publisher so they can review and approve it.
+When you do get some response to start writing an excellent insightful, helpful article.
+Once you are done, review and double-check and send it to the publisher so they can review and approve it.